JonMartel/PepereTree/README.md

 `mkdir -p ~/dgraph`

-Now, we need to run dgraph zero
+Now, we need to run dgraph zero!

-Note: I used 8081 rather than 8080 as I had a service with that port already open.
-Still use 8080 internally So the ratel functionality still works
+(NB: I used 8081 rather than 8080 as I had a service with that port already open.
+Still use 8080 internally So the ratel functionality still works)

 `docker run -it -p 5080:5080 -p 6080:6080 -p 8081:8080 -p 9080:9080 -p 8000:8000 -v ~/dgraph:/dgraph --name dgraph dgraph/dgraph dgraph zero`